 Assume that you have a million words inside you that are absolute rubbish and you need to get them out before you get to the good ones.

 So show up to your morning pages, get some of the rubbish out to get to the good ones.

 But that’s not the only thing that makes morning pages magic.
 For me, I’ve always been a thinker on paper.
 I think more clearly when I write things out than I do when I think in my head, or even talk things through with a friend.

 So if my thoughts decided to come up with something like ‘I am missing out on this experience because my leg is injured and I can’t fully participate’, I get to think about it on paper.
 Not directed thinking, I just go where my pen takes me.
 I don’t think.
 I let it flow.

 “Hang on a minute.
 You show up to everything.
 You’re doing all the sessions, doing all the work.
 The only thing you can’t do is jump up and down and dance.
-And even that you’re doing sitting on you bum in a chair.
+And even that you’re doing sitting on your bum in a chair.
 So ARE participating and you ARE showing up.”

-So with those 10-20 minutes in the morning I am able to stop a negative thinking pattern that would have held me hostage.
+So with those 10-20 minutes in the morning, I am able to stop a negative thinking pattern that would have held me hostage.
 And turned it around.

 And sure, not every morning is magic.
 Sometimes you write pages and you go: Meh.

 But the key here is: I show up.
 YOU showed up.
 So whatever your day turns out to be after that.
 You did this one thing that you said you are going to do every day.
-So you started your day with showing up for yourself.
+So you started your day by showing up for yourself.
 And that is always the right way to start your day.